nasdda/War-Cubes/README.md

 # War-Cubes
 First pygame project

-Mouse left click to move\n
+Mouse left click to move.

-Q key to shoot toward mouse cursor\n
+Q key to shoot toward mouse cursor.

 W key to shoot in reverse of mouse cursor